Magnifying Glass: Where to Buy, What to Look For, and What to Avoid

 Hobby and Craft Stores

-Michaels, Hobby Lobby, and similar chains carry magnifiers tailored for crafting, painting, and model building.
-You will find headband-mounted sets with interchangeable lenses and desk-clamp models with built-in light – typically at a higher price point than pharmacy options but with noticeably better optics.
+Michaels, Hobby Lobby, and similar chains carry magnifiers built for crafting, painting, and model building.
+Headband-mounted sets with interchangeable lenses and desk-clamp models with built-in illumination are common here.
+If you also need other hobby and workshop tools, these stores let you handle everything in one trip.
+Prices sit higher than pharmacy options, but the optics are noticeably better.

 Where to Buy a Magnifying Glass Online